u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Large language models are rapidly getting us to a point where we can:

-- Address issues of information overload through agentic systems that can contextually search through and evaluate the relevance of significantly more articles than an individual human (see [Undermind](https://undermind.ai) as one example)
+- Address issues of information overload through agentic systems that can contextually search through and evaluate the relevance of significantly more articles than an individual human (see [Undermind](https://undermind.ai) and [FutureHouse](https://www.futurehouse.org/))
 - Have new ways to formulate hypotheses and analyze data (consider [PlutoBio](https://pluto.bio/) and [PotatoAI](https://readysetpotato.com/))
 - Make it easier to harmonize different data sources (see [DevanoAI](https://devano.ai/))
 - Run faster experiments that we can scale through machine-readable, interoperable data